Hamilton's Ewell Vineyards: History

 Richard Hamilton (18 February 1792 – 13 August 1852), a tailor of Dover, Kent, was owner of property on Long Island, New York, which he sold in 1837 to purchase an 80 acre section in Glenelg, South Australia.
 He emigrated with his wife and their seven children aboard Katherine Stewart Forbes, arriving in Adelaide on 17 October 1837, and set about establishing a farm.
-By 1840 "Ewell Farm", named after Ewell, Surrey, incorporated a vineyard covering 5 acres, planted with vine cuttings he had purchased in South Africa en route to Australia.
+By 1840 "Ewell Farm", named after the farm he had at Ewell near Dover which is now known as Temple Ewell, Kent, incorporated a vineyard covering 5 acres, planted with vine cuttings he had purchased in South Africa en route to Australia.

 A son, Henry Hamilton (6 January 1826 – 10 February 1907), remained in England, where he was a student at a Christ's Hospital bluecoat school, then emigrated aboard Christina in 1841 and for two years worked on a sheep station near Burra.
 He purchased a property in Oaklands adjoining his father's property, built a house and settled there.
 He inherited his father's Glenelg property, but it was disposed of within his lifetime.

 He suffered from ill-health in his later years, and handed over management of Ewell Vineyards, to his son F E "Frank" Hamilton (5 February 1859 – 13 June 1913 — a Friday) in 1890.
 Frank served on Marion Council for many years.
 Ewell Vineyards at this time covered 156 acres, as well as groves of almonds and other fruit.
 Frank married Violet Ayliffe (1 February 1875 – 1 February 1865) on 17 September 1895.
 She was a granddaughter of Dr. George Hamilton Ayliffe.

 Their eldest son (Frank) Eric Hamilton (4 July 1896 – May 1967) took over management of the company, with Sydney (18 July 1898 – 22 July 1987), another son, as winemaker.
 They rebuilt the winery and installed a distillery.
 They restructured the company as Hamilton's Ewell Vineyards Pty.
 Ltd. in 1934.

 Eric's son Robert (27 May 1926 – 8 January 1976) became chairman of directors in 1967, while his brother Sydney Hamilton was winemaker at Ewell.